rstudio/team-admin.rstudio.com/docs/troubleshooting/troubleshoot.md

-## Troubleshooting RStudio Team products

-In this session you will learn:
+In this session you learn:

-* First-hand from the RStudio Support team about common pitfalls
+* about common pitfalls
-* About tools for identifying the root cause
+* about tools for identifying the root cause
-* Other tips and techniques to stay on the happy path
+* other tips and techniques to stay on the happy path

 ## Introduction

 ### General troubleshooting tips